eduard93/Cache-MDX2JSON/README.md

         http://localhost:57772/MDX2JSON/MDX?Namespace=Samples&Debug

-Use with postconditional expressions, or other flow control statements:
+Use with post conditional expressions, or other flow control statements:

 		w:$$$Debug "debugging"
 		if $$$Debug { w "debugging" } else { w "not debugging"}